Skip to content

 The Surprising Effectiveness of Negative Reinforcement in LLM Reasoning

-This paper decomposes Reinforcement Learning from Verifiable Rewards (RLVR) into Positive Sample Reinforcement (PSR, which increases the probability of correct responses) and Negative Sample Reinforcement (NSR, which penalizes incorrect responses).
-The authors find that NSR alone consistently improves reasoning performance across the entire Pass@k spectrum and typically matches or surpasses PPO/GRPO.
-Based on this finding, the paper proposes Weighted-REINFORCE (reducing the PSR weight to 0.1), which achieves state-of-the-art results across MATH, AIME 2025, and AMC23.
+This paper decomposes reinforcement learning with verifiable rewards (RLVR) into positive sample reinforcement (PSR, which increases the probability of correct responses) and negative sample reinforcement (NSR, which penalizes incorrect responses).
+It finds that NSR alone consistently improves reasoning performance across the full Pass@k spectrum and typically matches or surpasses PPO/GRPO.
+Based on this finding, the paper proposes Weighted-REINFORCE (reducing the PSR weight to 0.1), achieving state-of-the-art results across MATH, AIME 2025, and AMC23.

 The Virtues of Brevity: Avoid Overthinking in Parallel Test-Time Reasoning